Apraemio/APRA/README.md

 The TimeLock contract implements the vesting logic described in the whitepaper: 60% of token purchases are locked in the vesting contract until the start of the ICO (CEX listing).
 After that 10% of the original purchase can be withdrawn at the end of every month (30 days) thus releasing the whole amount during a 6 months cooldown period.
 In case a wallet associated with a lock would be compromised it is possible to transfer the lock to another wallet.

+The PRPLock contract implements the Priority Redemption Program locking.
+It locks funds for a year.
+One user can have several locks.
+In case a wallet associated with a lock would be compromised it is possible to transfer the lock to another wallet.
+A lock can be broken before expiration with admin confirmation.

 # Functional Requirements

 ## Features